davidscholberg/tmux-cluster/README.md

 #### TODO

 * Add usage examples to README.
+* Allow tmux-cluster to run even if there's no clusters config, since -c option can still be used to create clusters.
 * Add ability to open multiple sessions of the same cluster by appending a number to the session name.
 * Add ability to specify multiple clusters on command line, each one creating a different session.
 * Add command line option to specify a different pane layout to use instead of the default `tiled` layout.